jeremy-donson/jazz-local-event-promo-2018/jazz-promo-nyc.md

 # 2018 Initiatives In Three Stages

 ## What Is Our Commitment
-* Gathering monthly org and venue calendars.
+- Gathering monthly org and venue calendars.
-* Automating event posting twice a week.
+- Automating event posting twice a week.
-* Monthly reviews and planning sessions to keep roadmap effective and flexible.
+- Monthly reviews and planning sessions to keep roadmap effective and flexible.
+- Weekly:
+* Sunday at Minton's Playhouse
+*

 ---